BBVA/apicheck/docs/tools/sensitive-json.md

 # Rules format

-Rules are an YAML file with this format:
+Rules are provided in a YAML file with the following format:

-Core rules file: `core.yaml`:

 ```yaml
 - id: core-001